alt-ab/discord-qoom-bot/discordbotdocumentation.md

   const channel = msg.channel as Discord.TextChannel
   channel.send('Hi there!')
 })

+//Passing your Discord token
+client.login(process.env.DISCORD_TOKEN);
 ```
+2. And you can run your bot locally with `node bot.js`

+## Heroku hosting check in
+Hi there!
+Quick check in!
+Let's configure your Heroku account for hosting your bot!
+1. You need push your code into a GitHub repository for Heroku to read it

 ### First Feature: Giphy Meme Search
 ### Second Feature: Timer w/ ms package